pflanze/ml2json/bugs/suggestions/produce_html_archives.md

-ml2json is currently aimed to produce JSON.
+ml2json is currently aimed at producing JSON.
 It already can generate html files, too (`--html-to` option), but this is meant for debugging, and no index files are being produced (html files holding the list of all threads).